If you had been reading my previous articles, you will know that finally, Saudi Arabia started issuing tourist visas in December 2018.

 Then, how to plan what to do in Saudi Arabia?

 By plane – Probably the most feasible option.
-I personally took 2 flights, from Riyadh to Al-Jawf and from Jizan to Jeddah and it saved me a lot of time indeed.
-There is a very budget airline called flyadeal and, if you book in advance, you shall get some good rates.
+I personally took 2 flights, from Riyadh to Al-Jawf and from Jizan to Jeddah and it saved me a lot of time.
+There is a very budget airline called flyadeal and, if you book in advance, you should get good rates.

 In any case, there is not a single place to visit in Saudi Arabia made for walking or moving around by public transportation, so even if you fly in, you will have to rent a car at the destination itself.